freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-141-investigating-progressive-numbers-n-which-are-also-square/index.md

 ---
-title: Problem 141: Investigating progressive numbers, n, which are also square
+title: Investigating progressive numbers, n, which are also square
 ---
 ## Problem 141: Investigating progressive numbers, n, which are also square